Conception, Pregnancy & Child Birth

-Lower back pain in pregnancy is a manageable and, in most instances, a preventable problem.
+Most women experience lower back pain or other joint or musculoskeletal pain during their pregnancies.(1) However, such pain is often a manageable and, in most instances, a preventable problem.
 It is of course best if women who plan to become pregnant prepare their bodies for the dramatic physical, musculoskeletal, and hormonal changes that lie ahead.
 During pregnancy a woman's body undergoes a number of changes, many that are inherently stressful.
 These of course include:

 A shift in the center of gravity

-The impact of of the hormone relaxin on ligaments
+The impact of the hormone relaxin on ligaments

 Notice the difference between the healthy neutral spine in the French anatomical drawing from 1925 on the left, and the extremely curved spinal sway of the modern anatomical drawing on the right.
 Also note in the modern drawing how much further the baby projects away from the mother's center of gravity, and out over the pubic bone of the pelvis (where as on the left the baby and uterus are nestled nicely into the pelvis).